Lebanon: National crisis (2019–present)

 In May 2022, Lebanon held its first election since a painful economic crisis dragged it to the brink of becoming a failed state.
 Lebanon's crisis has been so severe that more than 80 percent of the population is now considered poor by the United Nations.
 In the election the Shia Muslim Hezbollah movement (and its allies) lost their parliamentary majority.
 Hezbollah did not lose any of its seats, but its allies lost seats.
 Hezbollah's ally, President Michel Aoun's Free Patriotic Movement, was no longer the biggest Christian party after the election.
 A rival Christian party, the Lebanese Forces led by Samir Geagea, became the largest Christian-based party in parliament.
 The Sunni Future Movement, led by former prime minister Saad Hariri, did not participate in the election, leaving a political vacuum for other Sunni politicians to fill.
 The Lebanese crisis became so severe that multiple boats left the coast holding migrants in a desperate run from the country.
 Many proved unsuccessful and fatal.
 In April 2022, 6 people died and around 50 people were rescued after an overloaded boat sunk in Tripoli.
-And on 22 September, at least 94 people were killed when a boat carrying migrants from Lebanon capsized off Syria's coast.
+On 22 September, at least 94 people were killed when a boat carrying migrants from Lebanon capsized off Syria's coast.
 9 people survived.
 Many were declared missing and some were found either dead or injured.
 Dead bodies were sent to nearby hospitals.
-40 people are still missing as of 24 September.
+40 people remained missing as of 24 September.

 On 1 February 2023, the central bank of Lebanon devalued the Lebanese pound by 90% amid the ongoing financial crisis.
 This was the first time Lebanon had devalued its official exchange rate in 25 years.
 As of 2023, Lebanon is considered to have become a failed state, suffering from chronic poverty, economic mismanagement and a banking collapse.